cbochs/grapple.nvim/README.md

     ---@type "debug" | "info" | "warn" | "error"
     log_level = "warn",

-    ---The scope used when creating, selecting, and deleting tags
+    ---Can be either the name of a builtin scope resolver,
+    ---or a custom scope resolver
-    ---@type Grapple.ScopeKey | Grapple.ScopeResolver
+    ---@type string | Grapple.ScopeResolver
     scope = "git",

     ---Window options used for the popup menu